4 Market Segmentation Approaches to Shape Your Marketing Strategies

 Do you produce products or design services for the low, middle, or high-income category of customers?
 The way you design your messages across these categories of consumers will definitely be different.
 Besides, the kinds of customers that purchase your products might be educated but those earning a relatively lower income.

-Similarly, segmenting your customers according to the income might help you understand how to price your products.
-Before you put a price tag on a product, it is important to know whether your target market is willing to afford based on their monthly or daily spending.
-Of course, this knowledge prevents you from overpricing or underpricing your products.
+Similarly, segmenting your customers according to income might help you understand how to price your products.
+Before you put a price tag on a product, it is important to know whether your target market will afford based on their monthly or daily spending.
+This knowledge prevents you from overpricing or underpricing your products.

 Religion/ Race/ Nationality

-Families might have different compositions in terms of the number of children, or the age of children.
+Families might have different compositions in terms of the number of children or the age of children.
 Such families will also end up having very different needs.
-A family will grow up children will have different needs from families with young children (infants).
+A family will grow up children will have different needs of families with young children (infants).
 The household characteristics, in this case, would cover the life stages of family members.
-Besides, families, where couples do not have children or children, are grown up and are living alone might be in different life stages.
-The best case study is where your customers comprise of just newlywed couples or older couples.
-Understanding the needs of such couples would help craft appropriate marketing messages to gain 100% traction.
+Besides, it grows families, where couples do not have children or children up and are living alone, might be in different life stages.
+The best case study is where your customers comprise just newlywed couples or older couples.
+Understanding the needs of such couples would help craft marketing messages to gain 100% traction.